Vampire: The Eternal Struggle: Playing styles

-All the above deck types have various weaknesses, the most glaring being that a deck should theoretically be able to do ALL the above well, to take advantage of evolving game situations, and to counter other styles it may come up against.
-However, if it uses this 'Toolbox' approach too strongly, it may spread itself too thin, and end up being incapable of following through.
+All the above deck types have various weaknesses, the most glaring being that a deck should theoretically be able to do everything well enough to take advantage of evolving game situations, and to counter other styles it may come up against.
+However, if it uses this "Toolbox" approach too strongly, it may spread itself too thin and end up being incapable of following through.